bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mckendrick.md

 5. Was the founder of the Canadian Mathematical Society and served as its first president from 1945-1946.
 6. Authored the foundational paper on mathematical homology theory in 1935.

 Born 8 September 1876, Edinburgh, Scotland.
-Died 30 May1943, Speyside, Scotland.
+Died 30 May 1943, Speyside, Scotland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/McKendrick/)